-Fortunately Google sheets lets you delete rows in a manner similar to how you would do so in Excel.
-Our guide below will show you a simple way to delete unwated rows in Google Sheets.
+Fortunately, Google Sheets lets you delete rows in a manner similar to how you would do so in Excel.
+Our guide below will show you a simple way to delete unwanted rows in Google Sheets.

 Deleting a Row from a Spreadsheet in Google Sheets

 The steps in this article were performed in the Web-browser version of the Google Sheets application.
 Completing this guide will cause you to delete a row from your spreadsheet.